jappe999/todo-app/README.md

 - NPM (only if you want to edit the front-end)

 ## Reading the docs
-If you want to read the docs of the code, you can download PHPDocumenter and run the following from the root directory of the project:
+If you want to read the docs of the code, you can download PHPDocumenter and run the following command from the root directory of the project:
 ```
 php phpDocumenter.phar -d ./ -t ./public/docs
 ```